Section 28 – Gender equality rights

 Provision

-28. Notwithstanding anything else in this Charter, the rights and freedoms in it are guaranteed equally to male and female persons.
+28. Notwithstanding anything in this Charter, the rights and freedoms referred to in it are guaranteed equally to male and female persons.

 Similar provisions

-Article 3 of the International Covenant on Civil and Political Rights and article 1 of the Convention on the Elimination of All Forms of Discrimination against Women are similar provisions.
+Section 35(4) of the Constitution Act, 1982 is a similar provision.
+It states that “Notwithstanding any other provision of this Act, the aboriginal and treaty rights referred to in subsection (1) are guaranteed equally to male and female persons”.
+At the international level, Article 3 of the International Covenant on Civil and Political Rights and Article 1 of the Convention on the Elimination of All Forms of Discrimination against Women are similar provisions.

 Purpose

-Section 28 requires that the rights and freedoms guaranteed in the Charter be implemented without discrimination between the sexes.
+Section 28 applies “notwithstanding any other provision in the Charter” (Dickson v.
+Vuntut Gwitchin First Nation, 2024 SCC 10, at paragraph 173).
+It requires that the rights and freedoms referred to in the Charter be guaranteed without discrimination between the sexes.
 Section 28 is often cited as a companion section with section 15 in cases alleged to raise gender discrimination issues (R. v.
 Park, [1995] 2 S.C.R.
-836, Symes v.
+836; Symes v.
 Canada, [1993] 4 S.C.R.
-695).
+695; R. v.
+Brown, 2022 SCC 18, at paragraph 70).
 It does not, however, create an equality rights regime separate and apart from that contained in section 15 of the Charter.
-Instead, it serves an interpretive, confirmatory, and adjunctive function (Hak c.
-Procureur général du Québec, 2021 QCCS 1466).
+Instead, it serves an interpretive, confirmatory, and adjunctive function (Organisation mondiale sikhe du Canada c.
+Procureur général du Québec, 2024 QCCA 254).

 Analysis

-With respect to section 33, section 28 may mean that, even where a legislature or Parliament passes legislation allowing abrogation or infringement of section 2 or sections 7-15 of the Charter, it will not be able to do so in a way which disproportionately affects people on the basis of gender (Re Boudreau and Lynch, 1984 16 DLR (4th) 610 (NS SC); Syndicat de la fonction publique du Québec inc. c.
-Québec (Procureur général), 2004 CanLII 76338 (QC SC) but see Hak, supra).
+With respect to section 33, it remains unsettled whether section 28 means that, even where a legislature or Parliament passes legislation allowing abrogation or infringement of section 2 or sections 7-15 of the Charter, it will not be able to do so in a way which disproportionately affects people on the basis of gender (Organisation mondiale sikhe du Canada c.
+Procureur général du Québec, supra at paragraphs 475-504, but see Re Boudreau and Lynch, 1984 16 DLR (4th) 610 (NS SC), at page 615; Syndicat de la fonction publique du Québec inc. c.
+Québec (Procureur général), 2004 CanLII 76338 (QC SC), at paragraph 1429).

 Section 1 considerations particular to this section